theochem/horton/doc/user_hamiltonian_molecular.rst

 also the overlap operator as the Gaussian basis sets are not orthonormal.

 Before computing the matrix elements, one first has to specify how the two- and four-index objects will be represented.
-The default in Horton is to use a dense matrix representation, which is implemented in the ``DenseLinalgFactory`` class.
+The default in HORTON is to use a dense matrix representation, which is implemented in the ``DenseLinalgFactory`` class.
 An instance of this class must be passed to the methods that compute the matrix elements.
 Alternatively, one may also use the ``CholeskyLinalgFactory``, which